 Sadly, this simply is not the case.

-The keyless Audi A3, the Audi A4 and the Audi A6 all failed the ADAC security test, meaning the doors of these vehicles were able to be illegally opened and the engine was able to be illegally started.
+The keyless Audi A3, Audi A4 and Audi A6 all failed the ADAC security test, meaning the doors of these vehicles were able to be illegally opened and the engine was able to be illegally started.